 MoMS and RCAP are combining their resources to help citizens in small towns across the country creatively express what is special about the places they call home.
 Click on the buttons below to explore two ways communities can participate and view some sample projects.

 Coming Home: Stories from Main Street is a collaboration that combines RCAP’s Rural Homecoming initiative with the Smithsonian Institution’s MoMS program.
 Coming Home engages youth in exploring their town’s past and thinking about its future.
 This program is a remarkable experience for local participants.
 Rural youth often feel disconnected from local culture.
 They may feel that adults do not listen to them or that their town’s history does not matter.
 This project helps to overcome those barriers.Learn More

 Rural Homecoming activities reconnect people with their rural hometowns and connect young people with the innovative and cool things happening in their community, while helping rural communities tell their stories.
 This provides a unique opportunity to form relationships with different parts of the community, including businesses, non-profits, students and local government.
 To learn more about Rural Homecoming, visit RCAP’s website and download the program toolkit!Explore Rural Homecoming

-We are accepting applications now for projects that begin in 2021 and must be completed by September 2022.
-All prospective 2021 participants are encouraged to apply before April 30, 2021 for consideration.
+We are NOW ACCEPTING applications for projects that begin in 2022 and must be completed by September 2023.
 If you're interested in creating a storytelling project with youth, email our Youth Program Coordinator for more information.
 Please see the Coming Home information packet for more details.

 Coming Home has a flexible timeline and can be implemented in rural communities, even if they are not planning to host a Museum on Main Street exhibition.